ejohanss/coursera_test/README.md

-# coursera_test
+# Coursera Test Repository
-coursera test repository
+This repository is only used as a test for setting up a GitHub page.